Rishabh01505/Rishabh01505/README.md

 🌱 I have proficiency in MERN Stack, MySQL and Core Java + DSA.

-👯 I’m ready to collaborate on any development projects.
+👯 I’m ready to collaborate on any development projects and contribute in open-source software development.

 💬 Feel free to connect with me.